 I spent a couple of years wondering why my periods were slowly creeping away from their typical 28 days and edging further towards the lower 20s.
 I felt like my ovaries had given up on the idea of child-free me reproducing and were keen to offload my eggs like some kind of fire sale.

-It turns out, what I was experiencing was completely normal.
-Often in your late 30s, your hormone levels will begin to decrease, which will affect your cycle.
+As I discovered, what I was experiencing was completely normal.
+Often, in your late 30s, your hormone levels will begin to decrease, affecting your cycle.
 So, my body was effectively sending me a push notification that perimenopause was either here or probably not that far away.

 Talk to your mum about menopause

-It turns out, one of the strongest influences on the activation of your perimenopausal stage is genetics.
+What you need to know is that genetics is one of the strongest influences on the activation of your perimenopausal stage.
 So, ignore the menopause age calculators and talk to an expert: your mum.
 Knowing what age your mum went through menopause is one of the best indicators of when you will potentially experience it yourself.

 Not having children could mean you reach menopause earlier